Known and Potential Side Effects of CBD Hemp Oil

-CBD has few side effects and is considered a safe substance to take.
-These are the known side effects of CBD:
+CBD has few potential side effects and is considered a safe supplement to take.
+These are the potential known negative side effects of CBD:

 - Inhibition of hepatic drug metabolism/decreased activities of p-glycoprotein and other drug transporters